httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications SHOULD register distinct media types for each format they define; this makes it possible to identify them unambiguously and negotiate for their use.
 See {{!RFC6838}} for more information.

+## HTTP Caching {#caching}

+HTTP caching {{?RFC7234}} is one of the primary benefits of using HTTP for applications; it provides scalability, reduces latency and improves reliability.
+Furthermore, HTTP caches are readily available in browsers and other clients, networks as forward and reverse proxies, Content Delivery Networks and as part of server software.

+Assigning even a short freshness lifetime ({{?RFC7234}}, Section 4.2) -- e.g., 5 seconds -- allows
+a response to be reused to satisfy multiple clients, and/or a single client making the same request repeatedly.
+In general, if it is safe to reuse something, consider assigning a freshness lifetime;
+cache implementations take active measures to expire content intelligently when they are out of space, so "it will fill up the cache" is not a valid concern.

+Understand that stale responses (e.g., one with "Cache-Control: max-age=0") can be reused when the cache is disconnected from the origin server; this can be useful for handling network issues.
+See
+{{?RFC7234}}, Section 4.2.4, and also {{?RFC5861}} for additional controls over stale content.

+Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{RFC7232}}.

+In some situations, responses without explicit cache directives (e.g., Cache-Control or Expires) will be stored and served using a heuristic freshness lifetime; see {{?RFC7234}}, Section 4.2.2.
+As the heuristic is not under control of the application, it is generally preferable to set an explicit freshness lifetime.

+If caching of a response is not desired, the appropriate response directive is "Cache-Control: no-store".
+This only need be sent in situations where the response might be cached; see
+{{?RFC7234}}, Section 3.

+If an application defines a request header field that might be used by a server to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!RFC7234}}, Section 5.2.2.3) or consistently send the Vary response header ({{!RFC7231}}, Section 7.1.4).

+When an application has a need to express a lifetime that's separate from the freshness lifetime, this should be expressed separately, either in the response's body or in a separate header field.
+When this happens, the relationship between HTTP caching and that lifetime need to be carefully considered, since the response will be used as long as it is considered fresh.

+Like other functions, HTTP caching is generic; it does not have knowledge of the application in use.
+Therefore, caching extensions need to be backwards-compatible, as per {{?RFC7234}}, Section 5.2.3.

 ## Application State {#state}